Measures#

 I2-2

-Measure to address significant impacts on surface waters - Altered habitats (hydrological)
+Measure to address significant impacts on surface waters - Altered habitats due to hydrological changes

 P4-3%